10th January 2022

 “Spiritual care is at the heart of palliative care” – Spiritual Care Awareness Month 2022

-Martyn Yates is a former Spiritual Care Lead and Complementary Therapist at Pilgrims Hospices; he was based at the Canterbury hospice.
+Martyn Yates was formerly the Spiritual Care Lead and a Complementary Therapist at Pilgrims Hospices; he was based at the Canterbury hospice.

 Whilst still in post, he shared how he came to his spiritual care role, what spirituality means to him in practice and why he believes it plays such a vital part in hospice care.